GiGurra/heisenberg/README.md

 ### Field migration

+Documentation pending.

-Documentation; WIP.
-(Short answer: Use Either[..,..] or custom explicit type parsers for that field)
+Short answer: Use Either[..,..] or custom explicit type parsers for that field, or just use plain old type migration.

 ### Custom types